htrvu/are-you-beautiful/readme.md

 <h1 align='center'>Are you beautiful?</h1>

-This project build two models, for gender classification and beauty classification, with pre-trained model MobileNetV2.
+This is my Final project for AI Basic Course - AIC2021.
+I have built two models for gender classification and beauty classification, using Transfer Learning with model MobileNetV2.

 ### Demo: